 Sadly, Adolph became sick while in Yakutat during his third year there, and was forced to go back to Seattle to recover.
 He eventually had to abandon his plans for the mission station, as well as his prior dream to get into Russia.
-Upon his recovery, he remarried, raised a family, and continued to promote the work of Alaska to others across the Covenant.
+Upon his recovery, he remarried, raised a family, and continued to promote the Alaskan work to others across the Covenant.

 Adolph was off the mission field, his quest unfulfilled, but he found new purpose in communicating the goals of the ministry to those who would help support it through prayer and funding.
 Both Axel and Adolph kept Russia and the native peoples there in the back of their minds, but the opportunity never presented itself as they busied their efforts into the lives of the Alaskans.

-In 1895, Russian czar Nicholas II issued proclamations against the work of evangelicals inside of the country, but this did not stop Rock and Covenant missionary David Johnson from travelling across the Bering Strait in 1896 to witness in many native villages in Chukotka.
+In 1895, Russian czar Nicholas II issued proclamations against the work of Evangelicals inside of the country, but this did not stop Rock and Covenant missionary David Johnson from travelling across the Bering Strait in 1896 to witness in many native villages in Chukotka.
 The men broadcast the news of the Savior, though the audience was limited.
-They came back with a report stating "the people are longing for the Gospel, and desire to hear about God."
-Any future mission and subsequent broadcasts there would have to wait.
+They came back with a report stating "the people are longing for the Gospel, and desire to hear about God."viii them.

-Their original mission went unanswered, but they fulfilled their calling.
-Eskimo elders who knew Karlson as children remembered him as one who told an unending story, the story of salvation and the Savior who died for them.
 For these people of the North, accustomed to spending the winter evenings in the telling and hearing of stories, Pastor Karlson became a welcome guest, whose stories eventually won their hearts.
 He spoke to them in a mixture of English and Eskimo dialects, and for those who were guided by him deeper in the faith, they learned the Christian creeds, the Ten Commandments, the Psalms, and stories of the Bible.